C-Coretex/Little-NeuralNetwork-Library/README.md

   errorSum += error;
   ```

 Do it in a loop for greater efficiency.
-For more information check the example in `Program.cs`.
+For more information check the examples.

 ---